Research Overview

 Phase I — Foundational Structural Experiments

 Phase I establishes empirical baselines at tabletop scale.
-Experiments focus on concurrency, perception gating, reality management redistribution, and participation distribution.
-Where feasible for scale, UI structured play is compared against matched traditional play baselines in order to isolate structural effects.
+Experiments focus on variations in coordination structure, temporal organization, and the distribution of information and authority, alongside perception gating and participation distribution.
+Where feasible for scale, these configurations are compared against matched traditional play baselines in order to isolate structural effects.
 Both qualitative assessments and quantitative measures are employed.

 Phase II — Expanded Concurrency Contexts

 Phase II extends structural experimentation beyond foundational baselines, examining increased participant counts, heightened epistemic segmentation, and more complex coordination demands.
-The objective is to observe how reality management load and interpretive authority behave as scale intensifies.
+The objective is to observe how coordination demands, interpretive authority, and system friction interact as scale intensifies.

 Phase III — Institutional Translation